Rebecca Kuttel (Veterinarian)

 since, as well as doing work in an out of hours emergency clinic for 6 months.

-In his spare time the 3 dogs and the vegetable garden keep him busy, as well as
+In his spare time the dog and the vegetable garden keep him busy, as well as

 clearing up the kitchen after spending hours cooking and baking.